Posted November 16, 2017

 One constant struggle with information sharing is the quantity and the quality of the information shared by the appropriate stakeholders.
 If information flow goes only one way, chances are sharing opportunities will slow considerably or at worst, stop altogether.
 Common concerns the private sector has over such arrangements is that providing too much detail could expose organizational shortcomings and vulnerabilities, cause public embarrassment, or damage stock value and brand recognition.

 The DHS and Japan plan to share cyber threat indicator information via the DHS’ Automatic Indicator Sharing (AIS) platform.
 Although originally intended for the private sector, government entities are also a part of this free program.
-The types of information shared includes malicious IP addresses, the sender email address included in a Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. email, and more.
+The types of information shared includes malicious IP addresses, the sender email address included in a Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. email, and more.

 A core attribute of the AIS process revolves around privacy considerations, which is also a main concern for the cyber industry (as pointed out earlier).
 All submissions from public and private entities remain anonymous unless otherwise directed by the submitting entity.
 Data is input into fields of information, some of which is given human review to ensure that personally identifiable information (PII) that is not directly pertinent to a cyber threat is inadvertently disclosed.
 Once this is accomplished, the data is immediately shared to participating members.
 The DHS Traffic Light Protocol – an established set of criteria designed to facilitate information sharing with the appropriate audience – helps participants handle and share indicators based on TLP markings.